cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 Before you get mad at the bot, let me explain.
-As mentioned earlier, the SMT solver sticks to precise mathematical reasoning, meaning that it should not give any bogus answer.
+As mentioned earlier, the SMT solver sticks to precise mathematical reasoning, meaning that it should never give any bogus answer.
 Consequently, when it sees hard questions, it is allowed to give up.
 How hard?
 Well, some questions can be NP-hard!
-In fact, the above queries pertain to Diophantine equations, which are undecidable in general.
-Therefore, no program can answer all such questions correctly.
+In fact, the example above pertains to Diophantine equations, which are undecidable in general.
+Therefore, no program can correctly answer all such questions.
 The poor bot has to resort to heuristics, which may not be robust against superficial modifications to the input query.

 <!-- ### Instability of SMT Solving -->

-What we have observed is the phenomenon of **SMT instability**, where trivial changes to the input query may incur large performance variations (or even different responses) from the solver.
+What we have observed in this example is the phenomenon of **SMT instability**, where trivial changes to the input query may incur large performance variations (or even different responses) from the solver.
 While there are many applications of SMT solvers, in this blog post, I will focus on instability in **SMT-based program verification**, where we ask the solver to prove programs correct.
-More concretely, instability manifests as a butterfly effect: even tiny, superficial changes in the program may lead to noticeable changes in the proof performance or even create spurious verification failures.
+More concretely, instability manifests as a butterfly effect: even tiny, superficial changes in the program may lead to noticeable change in proof performance and even spurious verification failures.

 <!-- spurious proof failures, where a previously proven program
 may be (wrongfully) rejected after trivial changes to the